pranay-aggarwal/Amazon-Product-Review-Analysis/README.md

 ## Acknowledgments

 This project is a demonstration of analyzing Amazon product reviews to gain insights into customer sentiment and preferences.
 It showcases various data analysis techniques using Python libraries such as NLTK, Beautiful Soup, and gensim.
-Feel free to explore, modify, and learn from this project for your own analysis tasks!